JuanpiCasti/meli-notif-front/README.md

-Compare new notifications to make a soun
+Si encuentra nuevas notificaciones reproduce un sonido If there are new notifications it plays a sound